How to Perfect the Lead Follow-Up

 In fact, it's been calculated that it takes around eight touchpoints to do so.

-This means that, while your first impression definitely matters, the secret to a successful sales strategy is the lead follow-up.
+This means that while your first impression definitely matters, the secret to a successful sales strategy is the lead follow-up.

 Read on as we explain the best follow-up system strategies for you to apply to your sales efforts.

-What Is the Lead Follow-Up?
+What is Lead Follow-Up?

 This is one of our strengths here at SalesPipe: we provide trained and tested SDRs that understand our client's needs and how best to approach their audiences with the right messaging tactics for follow-ups.

-For those thinking, okay, following up is clearly important, but how do we follow up with a sales lead?
+For those thinking, okay, following up is important, but how do we follow up with a sales lead?
 Take a look at this example below of a successful follow-up:

 follow-up example Flor

-In this example, I start off by acknowledging that it is a follow-up in a humorous way.
 Acknowledging it's a follow-up versus not acknowledging it can be debated until the cows come home, and I encourage everyone to try both options at least once as people react differently to both options.
-But I digress.

 Essentially, follow-ups should always present new information about your product or service.
-I am adding valuable information that I did not mention in the first touch, which itself was clear and concise.
+I am adding valuable information that I did not mention in the first touch, which was clear and concise.

-If your first touch is to introduce yourself, your company, your product or service, and why you might prove valuable to your lead, your follow-up should reveal more points of value.
 They already know or have an idea of what you are selling, so paint a clearer picture and add details you missed before.
 All that specific information you wanted to include in your introduction can start showing up here.

 Think of this string of information like an essay.
 The first touch is your introduction and your thesis statement.
 The following emails and touches are the body paragraphs, full of evidence.
 It's where you start pulling out the big (information and data) guns.